 Where are you based?

 I live and operate on the Sunshine Coast.
 I have lived here my whole life.
-I specialise in Sunshine Coast and Noosa photography but am more than happy to travel anywhere in Queensland, interstate and overseas.
+I happily travel anywhere in South East Queensland and Brisbane.

 How would you describe your photography style?

-If I had to describe my wedding photography style in words I would say this: I primarily like to photograph the events of the day with a leaning towards a romantic look.
+If I had to describe my wedding photography style in words I would say this: I am a storytelling photographer with a leaning towards a romantic look.
 I look for moments as they unfold and capture the tears, the laughter, the funny and the absurd as it happens.
 In addition to some of the truly glorious wedding photographers in the world some of my influences are the great journalist and National Geographic photographers.
-They create beautiful, emotional and thought provoking photographs.
-I love to capture these moments with beautiful photography and tell a story of the day.
+They create beautiful, emotional and thought-provoking photographs.
+I love to capture moments with beautiful photography and tell a story of the day.

 Do you actually enjoy photographing weddings?

 I do.
-Then again all wedding photographers would say that wouldn’t they?
-However I really really do enjoy wedding photography.
-The reason for me personally is because I enjoy primarily photographing people, moments and emotions.
+Then again all wedding photographers would say that, wouldn’t they?
+However, I really really do enjoy wedding photography.
+The reason for me personally is that I enjoy primarily photographing people, moments and emotions.
 There are really no other events where you get such a diverse range of human emotion and interaction.
 This is what I love the most in photography… capturing genuine emotions and reactions.
-Also I love the challenge of photographing weddings.
-It has been said that outside of warzones and that sort of thing that wedding photography is one of the most challenging forms of photography to do well.
-So it was for these reasons I was drawn to wedding photography.
+Also, I love the challenge of photographing weddings.
+Wedding photography has come a long way it is probably one of the most challenging genres.
+You photograph people, details, architecture, work under time constraints, photograph in difficult light and only get one chance to do it.
+That's why I love it.

 What happens if you are hit by a garbage truck or something before my wedding?

 Well…being in hospital would make it difficult for me to shoot your wedding which would be depressing.
 Especially for me.
 Happily I have never missed an event to date but it is good question and worth asking.
-In terms of a replacement photographer I have a network of fellow professional photographers and depending on availability could fill in for me.
+In terms of a replacement photographer I have a network of fellow professional photographers that can fill in for me.
 And yes you will get a refund.
 I know this would not be ideal but there are options in the event of disaster.
 Just to be clear, I will not call in sick because I have the sniffles..
 I would have to be at deaths door to cancel an event as important as a wedding.
-If this is something that genuinely concerns you please call me and we can talk about it further.
+If this is something that genuinely concerns you please call me, and we can talk about it further.

 How many images will we get?

 Yes this is an option and I consider it important for a couple of reasons.
-1) You get some photos for the invitations and the guest book ( we print a custom guest book which is an awesome keepsake) 2) We can get to know each other a bit and get you as comfortable in front of the camera.
-This will really show in the photos from the wedding day, it really is the difference between good photos and outstanding photos.
+1) You get some photos for the invitations, social media announcements and the guest book 2) We can get to know each other a bit and get you as comfortable in front of the camera.
+It goes a long way to you being comfortable being photographed on the wedding day.
+This will really show in the photos from the wedding.
+It can be the difference between good photos and outstanding photos.

 Yes of course.
 I do not take bookings and get someone else to photograph the wedding.
 I will be the one with you from the early stages to the completion of your wedding.